 Consumers who experience a qualifying life event may enroll on or off exchange within 60 days of the life event.
 This is a called special enrollment period.
 PROOF is REQUIRED.
 Refer to the Covered CA website for more information.

 - Losing health coverage.
 For example: consumers who no longer qualify for Medi-Cal, or who lose health coverage through their job or spouse’s job.

 - Turning 26 years old and no longer being eligible to stay on a parent’s plan.

-- Having a child or adopting a child, receiving a child into foster care, or placing a child in adoption or in a foster home.
+- Having a child, adopting a child, receiving a child into foster care, or placing a child in adoption or in a foster home.

-- Getting married or entering into a domestic partnership.
+- Getting married or legally entering a domestic partnership.

 Due Dates to Enroll after a Qualifying Life Event

 Consumers have 60 days to enroll on or off exchange from the date of their qualifying life event.
 If 60 days pass and consumers have not signed up for health coverage, they will have to wait until the next open-enrollment period and will be subjected to the individual mandate penalty.

 - California legislation passed AB 414.
 It requires ALL California residents to purchase health insurance for themselves and their dependents to maintain minimum essential coverage (MEC).
 California is one of several states that are actively pursuing, or have already adopted, their own statewide individual mandates.

 - The individual mandate for Californians started 2020.
 The penalty for not having insurance will mirror the one under the Affordable Care Act.
 That can amount to thousands of dollars a year in penalties.